-In the event that the Bonds are no longer held in fully immobilized form by DTC or its successor (or substitute depository or its successor), interest on the Bonds will be paid by check or draft mailed to the registered owners of the Bonds at the addresses for such registered owners appearing on the Register on the Record Date for that interest payment date, or by electronic transfer on the interest payment date to an account within the United States designated by a registered owner of at least \$1,000,000 in principal amount of the Bonds.
-The County is not required to make electronic transfers except to a registered owner of Bonds pursuant to a request in writing received on or prior to the
+In the event that the Bonds are no longer held in fully immobilized form by DTC or its successor (or substitute depository or its successor), interest on such Bonds will be paid by check or draft mailed, or by wire transfer, to the registered owners of such Bonds at the addresses for such registered owners appearing on the Register on the Record Date for that interest payment date, or by electronic transfer on the interest payment date to an account within the

-Record Date for that interest payment date, and any such electronic transfer will be at the sole expense of that registered owner.
+United States designated by a registered owner of at least \$1,000,000 in principal amount of such Bonds.
+The County will not be required to make electronic transfers except to a registered owner of Bonds pursuant to a request in writing received on or prior to the Record Date for that interest payment date, and any such electronic transfer will be at the sole expense of that registered owner.
 Principal of the Bonds will be payable at maturity or on such dates as may be fixed for prior redemption upon presentation and surrender of the Bonds by the owners to the Registrar.
-"Record Date" is defined in the Ordinance as, for an interest or principal payment date or for a maturity date, the 15th day of the calendar month next preceding that date.
+"Record Date" is defined in the Ordinance to mean, for an interest or principal payment date or for a maturity date, the 15th day of the calendar month next preceding that date..
+Under the Ordinance, the Registrar is not obligated to transfer or exchange any Bond during the period beginning at the opening of business on the Record Date for a maturity date and ending at the close of business on such maturity date.

-Redemption of the Bonds
+No Redemption of the Bonds